andylovecloud/Working-history-and-achivements/README.md

 Making action plans, coordination with stakeholders, training for internal team and end users before releasing new versions.
 - Maintain IT Operation Manual (ITOM) documents, user guidelines Maintain and improve functionalities of services in application servers by daily or monthly as schedule.
+- Internal trainer for "General Intercultural Awareness" for new employees of company.

 ### 🏆 Accomplishments